This blog may contain affiliate links. Read our disclosure policy for more info.

 This area of the city is very safe for you to wander the streets and it’s often busy with locals and visitors alike.
 So, enjoy wandering around and find yourself a lovely place to enjoy a meal or a coffee!

-Tour recommendation: If you would like to have a guide show you around the historic center then this 2-hour walking tour is a great choice for $20 USD.
+If you would like to have a guide show you around the historic center then this 2-hour walking tour is a great choice for $25 USD.
+The highlights include learning about the Independence Square, San Agustin Church, the catacombs, the change of the presidential guard (Mondays only) and much more.

 2. Quilotoa Crater